 - Travel costs: These could include the cost of travelling to and from any medical appointments you have to attend caused by your allergic reaction.

-- Medical costs: Costs for prescriptions or other over the counter treatments can be claimed back, receipts should be kept as evidence.
+- Medical bills: Such medical bills could be for prescriptions or other over the counter medical treatments can be claimed back, receipts should be kept as evidence.

-- Loss of earnings: If you have to take unpaid time off from work while you’re either receiving treatment or recovering from your reaction then this could be included in the claim.
-In the case of a fatal allergic reaction, where the claimant was the main bread winner in the family, it could be possible to gain a high compensation pay out to cover the future loss of earnings.
+- Loss of earnings: If you have to take unpaid time off from work while you’re either receiving treatment or recovering from your reaction then this loss of earnings could be included in the claim.
+In the case of a fatal allergic reaction, where the claimant was the main breadwinner in the family, it could be possible to gain a high compensation payout to cover the future loss of earnings.

 Allergic Reaction Compensation Personal Injury Calculator